 - Graphical stacked EM Flow® conductivity sections

-Future data release packages are expected to contain further inversion and interpretation products generated by Geoscience Australia.
+Future data release packages will include further inversion and interpretation products.